jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 BitBar has an API you can work with to `console.log()` a string of text which will render your menu bar app.
 There’s also a [bitbar module](https://github.com/sindresorhus/bitbar) that allows to construct your bitbar app with a nice API vs. concatenating a big string.
 While it’s a cool idea, I wanted to write my BitBar script such that it had zero dependencies.
 So I didn’t use that module (or any npm modules for that matter).

 So what does my script look like?
 Well my script is pretty custom to my setup in Netlify.
-I grouped the output of my sites in the menubar by what made sense to me.
+I grouped my Netlify sites in the menu bar based on their individual characteristics and what made sense to me, which may not make sense to you.

-So instead of just giving you my script, I put together this simple script to get you started.
+So, instead of just giving you my script, I put together this simple script to get you started.
 It has zero dependencies and just calls the Netlify API to pull all your sites and the latest build for each of those sites.

 ![Screenshot of Netlify menu bar app using the example script]({{site.imageurl}}/2019/netlify-menubar-example-script.jpg)

 **Note**: this script accesses the [Netlify API](https://www.netlify.com/docs/api/) and therefore requires an access token.
 You’ll have to follow their instructions to get one and put in the script below where it says `YOUR_TOKEN_HERE`.

 **Second Note**: this script probably has issues.
 I am imperfect and so is my code.
 I may not even be using the Netlify API correctly.
 If for any reason you find an issue with this script and want to notify me of it, feel free to reach out.
 This is not meant to be a product.
-It’s meant to be a hacky starting point for your use in building much better, magical things.
+It’s meant to be a hacky starting point for your use in building things that are much better.

 ```js
 #!/usr/bin/env /usr/local/bin/node